PhangsTeam/pjpipe/README.md

    we use for the PHANGS-JWST reduction are in the `config/` directory, but may need to be edited somewhat for other programs.
 The pipeline stage-specific parameters are given on the JWST pipeline readthedocs (https://jwst-pipeline.readthedocs.io/en/latest/jwst/pipeline/main.html#pipelines).

+## Requirements

+Beyond the requirements required by the official STScI pipeline, this pipeline also requires some packages not installed by default:

+* astroquery
+* drizzlepac
+* image-registration (install the GitHub version: pip install git+https://github.com/keflavich/image_registration.git)
+* pytest
+* reproject
+* tomli (not required for python>=3.11)
+* tqdm